MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsBatchPolicyAssignmentOperation.md

 The number of users in the batch for which the assignment has not yet been performed.

 ### OperationId
-The id of the operation.
+The ID of the operation.

 ### OperationName
 The name of the operation, if one was specific when the operation was created.